mattbellis/PHYS-3330/raw-content/lab5-raw.md

 **These are reminders of the basics steps you should always follow when working with op-amps.**

-1. This experiment will use both +15 V and --15 V to power the LF356 op-amp. <span style="color: red;">Make sure you **unplug** the DC supplies while wiring your op-amp (you may find it useful to plug them into their own power strip).
+1. This experiment will use both +15 V and -15 V to power the LF356 op-amp. <span style="color: red;">Make sure  the **DC power supply channel outputs are turned off** while wiring your op-amp.
 Everyone makes mistakes in wiring-up circuits.
 You should always check your circuit over before applying power.</span> Figure @fig:lf356 shows a pin-out for the LF356 chip.
 Familiarize yourself with the layout.
 The following procedure will help you wire up a circuit accurately:

     1. Draw a complete schematic in your lab notebook, including all ground and power connections, and all IC pin numbers.
 Try to layout your prototype so the parts are arranged in the same way as on the schematic, as far as possible.